Mission Statement

 This bibliographical resource does not promise to cover all aspects of peace studies in each discipline we cover, but we hope you will find it a helpful starting point as you conduct your own research and learn more about the different ways in which peace has been, and continues to be, studied in different disciplines.
 We encourage everyone to approach the sources we highlight critically; to consider where they are coming from and whose viewpoints they reflect; to think about the habits of visualising peace which different methodological approaches promote; and to consider what perspectives might be missing from our current selection.

-We would love to hear what you think – and we hope that users will suggest lots of other sources for us to analyse and include over the coming months!
+We would love to hear what you think – and we hope that users will suggest other sources for us to analyse and include in future!
 If you have a few minutes to spare, please fill in this short feedback form.
 Thank you!